gatzenga/Shelv-Desktop/README.md

 ## Contributing

 Pull requests are welcome.
 For larger changes, please open an issue first to discuss what you'd like to change.
-Feature ideas, feedback, and general discussion are welcome on the [Discord server](https://discord.gg/zU3qv9v6Vn).
+Feature ideas, feedback, and general discussion are welcome on the [Discord server](https://discord.gg/UdJK5mpmZu).

+### Translations

+To add a new language, create a `<language-code>.lproj/Localizable.strings` file (e.g. `zh-Hans.lproj/Localizable.strings`) modelled after `en.lproj/Localizable.strings`.
+Submit it as a pull request — no Swift changes are required.

 ## License